ggflow123/data-mining/README.md

 - They are saved in the adult_edit.csv
 - The 15th value in the data file is the function value

+##convertDiscreteSplit.py
+- Have all the functionalities of convertDiscrete.py
+- split the orignial file into train and test data set
+- usage: python convertDiscreteSplit.py filename trainingPerc seed
+- (these parameters are mandetory or the program will fail.
+I think we need them to be filled out every time so I just assume that.)
 ## knn.c
 - This program use K-nearest-neighbors algs to find the value of a query.
 - ./knn &lt;train data file&gt; &lt;train data size&gt; &lt;test data file&gt; &lt;test data size&gt; &lt;k value&gt;